 - Manufacturing teams – ensuring that equipment and processes follow predetermined quality standards

-Quality engineers will often be the individuals tasked with creation of quality practices and documentation for a given product or facility.
+Quality engineers will often be the individuals tasked with the creation of quality practices and documentation for a given product or facility.

 They set out appropriate tests and acceptable result parameters to ensure that quality testing throughout the manufacturing process is effective.